 The 10% rebate on points is something I can put a value on since I just purchased points for 0.575 cents each.
 If I redeem 100,000 points for a hotel stay, I’ll get back 10,000 points.
 I value that at $57.50.

-The reason that keeping this card is a total no-brainer for me is the free night certificate.
+The reason I keep this card is the free night certificate.
 You can think of it as prepaying for a night at any IHG hotel (as long as there is award availability) for $49.
-I can’t think of any hotels that you’d lose money at using this benefit.
+I can’t think of any hotels where you’d lose money if you use this this benefit.

 Result – KEPT CARD